===================Archaic Greece (c. 750 – c. 500 BC)

 were the affair of the aristocracy during the Archaic period.
 Most of the poleis

 stepped away from the kingships of the Dark Age, instead governing through magistrates holding many different titles.
 The aristocracy owed its dominant position to its prestige and relative wealth, embodied most of all in the ownership of horses and since around 700 BC, the new bronze armour and weapons.
 Due to the expensive nature of bronze arms, the aristocracy managed to maintain its dominant position and military tactics were built upon the principle of the phalanx

 (Greek: φάλαγξ), a tight formation of a group of soldiers fighting on foot.
-Yet in the course of the 6th century BC, the great hoplite-phalanxes emerged, incorporating the non-aristocratic citizens as hoplitai
+Yet in the course of the sixth century BC, the massed hoplite-phalanxes emerged, incorporating the non-aristocratic citizens as hoplitai

 (Greek: pl. ὁπλίται